All year daily after appointment.

 The geology of Robber's Cave is as mysterious as imaginable.
 Some tell about a huge karst cave, others about a natural sandstone cave, and others about an artificial structure dug as a beer cellar.
 We guess the beer cellar was an extension of a small sandstone cave, probably dug by the local Pawnee Indians, who named this place Pahuk Bluff.
 They used the cave for spiritual practices like the initiation of young men, until they were relocated to reservations in the south by local settlers in 1858.

+The abandoned brewery building above the cave became a brothel and was a popular meeting place for gamblers, outlaws and horse thieves.
+At this time it was supposedly used as a hideout by Jesse James and other outlaws, so it was later named Robber's Cave.
 From the main passage a short crawl leads into a huge chamber, named Robbers Roost because it is thought to be the place where Jesse James hid when he was in Lincoln.
 This seems rather logical, as this chamber is exceptional: it is dry and has a dry sandy floor, which makes it much more comfortable than the rest of the cave.
 There is also a fire pit with a chimney above.
-During the 1870s the cave was a popular meeting place for gamblers, outlaws and horse thieves.
+Nevertheless, the whole story seems to be untrue, Jesse James is said to have hid in the cave in 1876, when the brewery was still in full operation and the cellars not accessible for obvious reasons.
+The former brewery building was destroyed in 1885, the cave probably open.

 There are various stories about miles of passages, including connections to the penitentiary and the State Hospital for the Insane.
 There is a story that one tunnel was used as an escape route by some prisoners.
+However, this is the rather common "Far Connection Legend", see Cave Legends.
 The correctness of those legends is disputable, and most likely this are urban legends - like the numerous ghost stories told about the cave.
 Stories about the sounds of indian drums are a good story for cave guides to amuse the cave visitors.